Back Up Solutions

 - Because of their ease of theft, loss, and destruction, it is recommended that media such as USB (thumb) drives, CD/DVDs, SD or Compact Flash disks, etc. NOT be used to backup important files.

-- It is strongly recommended that information that can be used to steal an identity, either yours or that of others, not be stored in Google Docs.
+- It is strongly recommended that information that can be used to steal an identity, either yours or that of others, not be stored in Google Drive.
 This includes the names of individuals in combination with one or more of the following: Social Security Numbers, bank account or credit/debit card numbers, driver’s license or state ID numbers, or passport number.